elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ##### Config Fields

 - Object Type (dropdown)
-- Start Time (string, optional): Indicates the beginning time to start polling from (defaults to the begining of time)
+- Start Time (string, optional): Indicates the beginning time to start polling from (defaults to the beginning of time)
 - End Time (string, optional): If provided, don’t fetch records modified after this time (defaults to never)
 - Size of Polling Page (optional; positive integer) Indicates the size of pages to be fetched.
 Defaults to 1000.
 - Single Page per Interval (dropdown/checkbox: yes/no; default yes) Indicates that if the number of changed records exceeds the maximum number of results in a page, instead of fetching the next page immediately, wait until the next flow start to fetch the next page.